(For the first page of this review of Disney’s Fort Wilderness Resort, click here.)

 At Fort Wilderness, there’s three areas worth trying to get close to:

-- The Settlement, at the top of the map, where you’ll find a store, the restaurants, the beach, the boat to the Magic Kingdom, and some of the buses that go to other destinations off the campground
+- The Settlement, at the top of the map, where you’ll find a store, the restaurants, the beach, the boat to the Magic Kingdom, and some other amenities

 - The Meadow area, in the right center, where you’ll find another store, the main pool, the outdoor sing-along and movie area, bike barn, etc., and

-- The Outpost, at the bottom of the map, where you’ll find the rest of the theme park buses and the concierge services.
+- The Outpost, at the bottom of the map, where you’ll find the theme park buses and the concierge services.

 None of the Cabin loops are anywhere near the Settlement.
-Loops 2100 and 2200 are closest to the Meadows.
+Loop 2200 is closest to the Meadow.
 Loop 2800 is closest to the Outpost.
 The other loops aren’t particularly close to anything other than the quiet pool in the middle of this area, near Loops 2500, 2600, and 2700.

-For most families, 2100, and then 2200, are the best choices, for their relative closeness to the pools, sing-alongs, and shop of the Meadows.
+For most families, 2200 is the best choice, for relative closeness to the pools, sing-alongs, and shop of the Meadow.

 Six person families seeking a full kitchen at lower prices than at the DVC resorts.